Velrok/static-web-gen/content/blog/2013-04-29-moving-the-counter-into-the-foreach-loop.markdown

 Note that by calling `count(1)` the sequence starts at 1, removing the need to call `i + 1` in the print statement all together.

-In the end I was very pleased to finally having found - what I belive to be - a beautiefull solution to this problem in python.
+In the end I was very pleased to finally having found - what I belief to be - a beautiful solution to this problem in python.

 Feel free to comment or contact me on twitter.